Author Archives Nabil Kherouf

 Problem description

-The images below show a set of elements in different departments.
-Each department is assigned a color for visual clarity.
+The following images show a set of polygons in different color-coded categories.

 Introduction